leonitousconforti/tinyburg/apps/discord-bot/README.md

 "Listening" without ever receiving a request, so a mysteriously 404ing route is worth an `lsof -i :<port>` before it is worth debugging.

-Deployed, one registration has to happen first: at tinyburg.app, register an OAuth client whose redirect URI is `https://<host>/discord/callback` and whose scope is `openid profile`.
+Deployed, one registration has to happen first, either by hand at tinyburg.app (an OAuth client whose redirect URI is `https://<host>/discord/callback` and whose scope is `openid profile`, then `TINYBURG_CLIENT_ID` and `TINYBURG_CLIENT_SECRET`) or by the bot itself with a registration token.
 The Discord side needs only a bot token; dfx syncs the commands itself.

 ## Testing locally